 What is pharmacy research?

-Along with providing innovative pharmacy education, our members are heavily involved in pharmacy research.
+Along with providing innovative pharmacy education, members of the Pharmacy Schools Council are heavily involved in pharmacy research.

-Research in pharmacy is a broad field which can incorporate pharmaceutical science as well as pharmaceutical practice.
-Pharmaceutical science includes all aspects of drug design and development, dosage form design and drug delivery, whereas research in pharmaceutical practice considers clinical pharmacy and how medicines are used.
+Research in pharmacy is a broad field which incorporates pharmaceutical science and practice.
+Pharmaceutical science combines physical and life sciences and includes all aspects of drug design and development, dosage form design and drug delivery, whereas research in pharmaceutical practice considers clinical pharmacy and how medicines are used.

 Discoveries in the field of pharmacogenetics are also fast paced; this area studies how an individual’s genetics can affect their response to drugs.
 All fields help create excellent evidence for the design and delivery of our medicines.